mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Irlu
-The Meritocracy of Irlu purportedly uses a nonpartisan selection process to identify and appoint the best- qualified sophonts among its population to fill its administrative and governmental positions.
+The Meritocracy of Irlu purportedly uses a nonpartisan selection process to identify and appoint the best-qualified sophonts among its population to fill its administrative and governmental positions.
 Like so many other corrupt bureaucracies, its levers have been usurped by those in power to obtain roles for